A Relativity-Based Framework for Statistical Testing Guided by the Independence of Ancillary Statistics: Methodology and Nonparametric Illustrations: Distribution-free applications

 \section{Distribution-free applications}

 This section presents simple examples that demonstrate the proposed technique in a transparent and practically applicable manner.
-The following analysis examines ways to adapt existing test mechanisms using the framework developed in Section~\ref{sc2}.
+The following analysis examines ways to adapt existing test mechanisms and to compare alternative decision-making procedures using the framework developed in Section~\ref{sc2}.

+In this section we use ancillarity in an approximate sense (see Remark~\ref{Remark2:aprAnc} for this interpretation).
+Accordingly, the ancillary invariance should be understood as approximate in finite samples, while still serving as a useful design principle for constructing and comparing the testing procedures.

 Section~\ref{sc32} explores a simple modification of classical tests for normality.
-The example is intended to be clear and self-contained, and it captures elements that may generalize to broader contexts of goodness-of-fit testing.
+We show that the modified tests are asymptotically twice as efficient as their original counterparts under symmetric alternatives.
+The example is clear and self-contained, and it highlights elements that may extend to broader contexts of goodness-of-fit testing.

-Section~\ref{sc33} addresses the distance covariance as a measure of dependence between a test statistic and a corresponding ancillary vector.
-Section~\ref{sc44} examines the role of distance correlation in the construction and evaluation of composite test statistics.
-In particular, it develops an ancillary-guided approach for optimally combining two test statistics, leveraging their respective strengths while minimizing dependence on ancillary structure.
-These ideas are applied to nonparametric testing for the center of symmetry.
+Section~\ref{sc33} addresses a multivariate mean testing problem, comparing Hotelling’s procedure with a simple trace-normalized test within the ancillary-independence framework.
+The results show that the trace-normalized test can outperform Hotelling’s procedure under heavy-tailed distributions, while Hotelling’s test remains preferable under normality.